broadinstitute/gnomad-browser/browser/help/topics/v3-ht-annotations.md

   - **bin_freq**: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
   - **n_smaller**: Count of age values falling below lowest histogram bin edge.
   - **n_larger**: Count of age values falling above highest histogram bin edge.
-- **in_silico_predictors**
+- **in_silico_predictors**: Variant prediction annotations.
+We put together the prediction scores from multiple in silico predictors for variants that are predicted to be missense, impacting protein function, evolutionarily conserved or splice-altering.
+We focus on MANE Select and canonical transcripts if the prediction scores are available for multiple transcripts.
-  - **revel**:
+  - **revel**: Rare Exome Variant Ensemble Learner (REVEL) [score](https://sites.google.com/site/revelgenomics/about).
+An ensemble score for predicting the pathogenicity of missense variants (based on 13 other variant predictors).
-    - **revel_max**: dbNSFP's REVEL scores from 0 to 1 predicting the pathogenicity of missense variants.
+    - **revel_max**: Score predicting the pathogenicity of missense variants with a range of 0 to 1.
 Variants with higher scores are predicted to be more likely to be deleterious.
-We take a max score for MANE Select transcripts if exists, otherwise we take a max score predicted for canonical transcripts.
+We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
-  - **primateai_3d**:
+  - **primateai_3d**: A deep neural network-trained [score](https://www.science.org/doi/10.1126/science.abn8197) for classifying pathogenicity of missense variants.
-    - **primateai-3d_max**: Illumina’s PrimateAI-3D deleteriousness score from 0 (less deleterious) to 1 (more deleterious) of missense variants.
+    - **primateai-3d_max**: Score ranging from 0 to 1 predicting the deleteriousness of missense variants.
+Higher scores indicate a variant is more likely to be deleterious.
+We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
-  - **cadd**:
+  - **cadd**: Combined Annotation Dependent Deletion [score](https://cadd.gs.washington.edu/) used to predict deleteriousness of SNVs and indels.
-    - **phred: CADD Phred-like scores ('scaled C-scores') ranging from 1 to 99, based on the rank of each variant relative to all possible 8.6 billion substitutions in the human reference genome.
-Larger values are more deleterious.
+    - **phred**: CADD Phred-like scaled C-scores ranging from 1 to 99 based on the rank of each variant relative to all possible 8.6 billion substitutions in the human reference genome.
+Larger values indicate increased predicted deleteriousness.
-    - **raw_score**: Raw CADD scores are interpretable as the extent to which the annotation profile for a given variant suggests that the variant is likely to be 'observed' (negative values) vs 'simulated' (positive values).
-Larger values are more deleterious.
+    - **raw_score**: Unscaled CADD scores indicating whether a variant is likely to be "observed" (negative values) vs "simulated" (positive values).
+Larger values indicate increased predicted deleteriousness.
-  - **sift**:
+  - **sift**: Sorting Tolerant From Intolerant (SIFT) [score](https://www.nature.com/articles/nprot.2009.86) used to predict the impact of SNVs on protein function.
-    - **sift_max**: A normalized probability of observing the new amino acid at that position to affect protein function, and ranges from 0 to 1.
-Similar to what we did for REVEL and PrimateAI-3D, we will only show max scores from MANE Select and Canonical transcripts.
+    - **sift_max**: Scaled probability of the amino acid substitution being tolerated, ranging from 0 to 1.
+Scores below 0.05 are predicted to impact protein function.
+A normalized probability of observing the new amino acid at that position to affect protein function, and ranges from 0 to 1.
+We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
-  - **polyphen**:
+  - **polyphen**: Polymorphism Phenotyping v2 (Polyphen-v2 [score](https://www.nature.com/articles/nmeth0410-248)) that predicts the impact of an SNV on protein structure and function.
-    - **polyphen_max: Prediction of the possible impact of an amino acid substitution on the structure and function of a human protein, ranging from 0.0 (tolerated) to 1.0 (deleterious).
-We also only show predictions of a max score from MANE Select and canonical transcripts.
+    - **polyphen_max**: Prediction of the possible impact of an amino acid substitution on the structure and function of a human protein, ranging from 0.0 (tolerated) to 1.0 (deleterious).
+We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
-  - **phylop**:
+  - **phylop**:Per-base evolutionary constraint (score)[https://pubmed.ncbi.nlm.nih.gov/37104612/].
-    - **phylop**: Base-wise conservation of Zoonomia 241 placental mammals, ranging from -20 to 9.28, phyloP can measure acceleration (faster evolution than expected under neutral drift, assigned negative scores) as well as conservation (slower than expected evolution, assigned positive scores).
+    - **phylop**: Base-wise conservation across the 241 placental mammals in the [Zoonomia](https://zoonomiaproject.org/) project.
+Score ranges from -20 to 9.28, and reflects acceleration (faster evolution than expected under neutral drift, assigned negative scores) as well as conservation (slower than expected evolution, assigned positive scores).
-  - **splice_ai**:
+  - **splice_ai**: [Score](https://linkinghub.elsevier.com/retrieve/pii/S0092-8674(18)31629-5) that predicts a variant's impact on splicing.
-    - **max_ds**: The maximum delta score across 4 splicing consequences across genes if a variant was predicted on multiple genes, interpreted as the probability of the variant being splice-altering.
-Ranging from 0 to 1, delta score > 0.2 has been used as a permissive threshold for retaining high sensitivity.
+    - **max_ds**: The maximum delta score across 4 splicing consequences, which reflects the probability of the variant being splice-altering.
+If a variant was predicted to fall within multiple genes, score is across all relevant genes.
+Score ranges from 0 to 1.
+In the SpliceAI paper, a detailed characterization of the delta scores is provided for 0.2 (high recall), 0.5 (recommended), and 0.8 (high precision) cutoffs.
-  - **pangolin**:
+  - **pangolin**: [Score](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02664-4) predicting a variant's impact on splicing.
-    - **largest_ds**: The largest delta score of a variant involved in 2 splicing consequences across genes if a variant was predicted on multiple genes.
-It ranges from -1 to 1, positive are for splice loss variants and > 0 are for splice-gain variants.
-Pangolin also proposed a cutoff of >|0.2| for the predicted increase or decrease in splice site usage.
+    - **largest_ds**: The largest delta score of a variant involved in 2 splicing consequences.
+If a variant is predicted to fall within multiple genes, score is across all relevant genes.
+Different from SpliceAI, in Pangolin splice gain is noted as the increase in splice usage (scores range from 0 to 1) and splice loss as the decrease in splice usage (scores range from 0 to -1).
+The Pangolin authors proposed a cutoff of >|0.2| for the predicted increase or decrease in splice site usage.